Nareshix/rsql/README.md

 - Has compile time guarantees
 - Ergonomic
 - Fast.
 Automatically caches and reuses preparred statements for you
-- However, it follows an opinionated API design
+- However, it follows an opinionated API design and doesnt support BLOBS for now

 # Overview